shivan-s/shivan.xyz/content/resume/_index.md

 ## Employment History

-### Freelance – Padula Institute (April 2022-)
+### Freelance – Padula Institute (April 2022-August 2022)

 Freelance Software Developer using Python to create a proof of concept for vision testing equipment.
+This is essentially an minimal viable product.

 ### Visique Feilding – Part-time Optometrist (January 2022-)